 When do you think Jesus became God aware?
 When He was in the manger?
 Perhaps at 13 years of age when He was reasoning with the religious leaders in the Temple?
-From this experience to where He intentionally begins His public ministry at around 30 years of age there is a significant information gap.
+From this birth to where He intentionally and publicly launches His mission at around 30 years of age there is a significant information gap.
+How did Jesus learn the Scriptures, and how did it differ from our own learning journeys?
 What did He learn through His life as a carpenter?
-How did Jesus learn the Scriptures, and how did it differ from our own learning journeys?

 I have concluded that Jesus the man also lived by faith, just as you and I must choose to do.
-He was perfect, of course, but that doesn’t mean He did not learn about His Father relationally.
+He was perfect, of course, but that doesn’t mean He did not learn about His Father through His earthly relational experiences.

 Check this out: